SuperOfficeDocs/superoffice-docs/user-guide/en/request/howto/create.md

 ## Message

 > [!NOTE]
-> If you want to send the message to someone, you need to add recipients in the **To** field above the tabs.
+> If you want to send the message to someone, you must add recipients in the **To** field above the tabs.
 To make the message available for the contact via SuperOffice Customer Centre, you must set the access level (for the message) to **External**.

 Here you type in the message you want to add to the request.
 This works in the same way as when entering text into a word processor.
 You can also add attachments to the message.